(reading time: 1 hour, 11 minutes)

 “I’m Alast… Nonamr.
 I’m the cabin boy.
 I’m joining the Captain on a journey to Crosstahl.
 I was advised by the Calcitheater that you should come along as my teacher.
 I’m told I lack gutter smarts.”
 The skull stared silently.
 The fat dripped.

 “Ahahahahahahahaaaaaaaaaa Ahhahahaha ahehehehee he!”
 Oddball guffawed.
 “The Calcitheater advised you did they?
 Advise be an interesting word.
 They didn’t have a choice!
 I’m the only man qualified to do it!
 Probably the only man who’s ever been qualified.
 Pick me up lad.”
 He saw Alast’s hesitation to touch the food grease.
 “Now!”
 The boy banged his head on the bottom of the griddle as he rushed to pick up the filthy grimy skull.
 Like a bar of soapstone, Oddball nearly slipped out of his hands.
-He fumbled wildly, doing everything he could to keep Oddball from hitting the floor.
+He fumbled wildly, doing everything he could to keep him from hitting the floor.
 “You drop me and you fail gutter smarts right away!
-Now clean me up, we’ve got so much to do!
+Now clean me up, we’ve so much to do!
 So many women I must say goodbye to.”

 “Why were you under the griddle?”
 Alast asked as he walked Oddball over to a washbasin.

-“Being slathered in all that golden glory makes these old bones feel meaty again.
+“Being slathered in all that glistening glory makes these old bones feel meaty again.
 You can bet your booty there be nothing better than a golden shower!
 You call yourself a cabin boy?
 Scrub!
-Reach deep in those sockets or I’ll have bitty bugs in my head for a wash!”
+Reach deep in those sockets or I’ll have bitty bugs in me head for a wash!”
 Alast obeyed and cleaned every bit of grease away until Oddball was spotless.
 A few slight yellow stains remained, but he’d have to scrub a hole in his skull to get rid of those.
 They must have been from a truly fantastic feast.

 The florent went out, but Oddball expected Alast to work through half the night, so he grabbed a lantern and obeyed.
 The first thing on his list was being escorted around the ship to various female skulls he needed to speak with.
 There was one attached to Teal’s cabin door that had a green copper knocker through her upper jaw.
 Oddball promised her he would think of nothing but her until he returned.